UniMath/largecatmodules/README.md

     There are also direct definitions for specific

 - `CoproductsComplements`, `BinProductComplements`,`lib`, `SetCatComplements` : self-explanatory
+- `FibrationInitialPushout` : modularity in the context of a fibration

 ## Arities
 - `aritiesalt` : definition of half arities and their actions